Family of grandma allegedly killed by appliance deliveryman sues Best Buy

 A statement from Best Buy said the company's "regret for what happened is as deep today as it was on August 19th."

 J.B.
 Hunt, in a statement, offered its "deepest condolences."
-The statement said the company didn't directly employ the alleged killer and that it had stopped working with X.M.
-Delivery Service Inc. amidst a review of that firm's safety standards.
+The statement said the company didn't directly employ Lachazo and that it had stopped working with X.M.
+Delivery Service Inc. amid a review of that firm's safety standards.

 Multiple efforts to reach Manuel Chavez, the owner of X.M.
 Delivery Service Inc., by phone were unsuccessful.
 A person who answered at the business hung up on NBC News, and subsequent calls went to voicemail.